steparrik/steparrik/README.md

+# WhoAmI?
-# WHOAMI ---> Backend Java Developer 💻
+# Backend Java Developer 💻

 My name is Stepan, I develop server applications and RESTful APIs.
 I focus on creating productive and scalable services built on a microservice architecture.